indimail/indimail-virtualdomains/.github/INSTALL-MINI.md

 There are three standard applications of indimail-mini:

 * At a large site, mail service is centralized on a few hosts.
 All other hosts are null clients running indimail-mini.
 Setting up the null clients is easy; see below.
 * A firewall sends all incoming messages to an internal gateway.
-The firewalls run indimail-mini plus qmail-smtpd.
+The firewalls run indimail-mini plus mini-smtpd.
 There's very little code to audit, and none of it runs as root.
 * A computer sends mail to a huge mailing list through a better-connected smarthost.
 The computer runs indimail for its own local deliveries, but it also has ezmlm configured to use a separate indimail-mini installation for the mailing list.
 QMQP is typically 100 times faster than SMTP here; for example, you can send a 1000-recipient message through a 28.8 modem in about 10 seconds.

 ## How do I set up a QMQP server?